openedx/edx-documentation/en_us/shared/students/SFD_start_course.rst

 As soon as you enroll in a course, you can access some information about the course and change course-specific settings on your :ref:`dashboard<SFD Learner Dashboard>`.
-You cannot access course lessons or assignments.
+If the course start date has not passed, you cannot access course lessons or assignments.

-After the course start date, you can start working in the course.
+.. only:: Partners

+  For information about self-paced and instructor-paced courses, see :ref:`SFD Course Pacing`.

+.. only:: Open_edX

+  For information about availability of course content, see :ref:`course_content_availability`.

 .. contents::
   :local:
   :depth: 1

 .. _Start Date and Duration: